doctorfree/nvim-lazyman/README.md

-  printf "\n    -C 'url' specifies a URL to a Neovim configuration git repository" printf "\n    -N 'nvimdir' specifies the folder name to use for the config given by -C" printf "\n    -U indicates update an existing configuration" printf "\n    -y indicates do not prompt, answer 'yes' to any prompt" printf "\n    -z indicates do not run nvim after initialization" printf "\n    -Z indicates install several unsupported but cool Neovim configurations"
+  printf "\n    -C 'url' specifies a URL to a Neovim configuration git repository" printf "\n    -N 'nvimdir' specifies the folder name to use for the config given by -C" printf "\n    -U indicates update an existing configuration" printf "\n    -x 'conf' indicates install and initialize nvim-starter 'conf' config" printf "\n       'conf' can be one of:" printf "\n           'Minimal', 'Base', 'Opinion', 'Lsp', 'Mason', or 'Modular'" printf "\n    -X indicates install and initialize all nvim-starter configs" printf "\n    -y indicates do not prompt, answer 'yes' to any prompt" printf "\n    -z indicates do not run nvim after initialization" printf "\n    -Z indicates install several unsupported but cool Neovim configurations"